- Profit or Loss From Farming

 Enter on line D the EIN issued to the estate, trust, or partnership.

-For the definition of material participation for purposes of the passive activity rules, see the Instructions for Schedule C (Form 1040), line G. If you meet any of the material participation tests described in those instructions, check the "Yes" box.
+For the definition of material participation for purposes of the passive activity rules, see the Instructions for Schedule C (Form 1040 or 1040-SR), line G. If you meet any of the material participation tests described in those instructions, check the "Yes" box.

 If you are a retired or disabled farmer, you are treated as materially participating in a farming business if you materially participated 5 or more of the 8 years preceding your retirement or disability.
 Also, a surviving spouse is treated as materially participating in a farming activity if he or she actively manages the farm and the real property used for farming meets the estate tax rules for special valuation of farm property passed from a qualifying decedent.